ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 It'd be weird if so.

-But I've also never seen a CEO with such a stellar reputation flinch as hard at anything as I saw Hodges flinch two days ago.
+But I've also never seen a CEO with such a stellar reputation flinch as hard at anything as I saw Yundt flinch two days ago.

 It's probably just a coicidence.

 ...

-March is, of course, women's history month, and Weber-Aufderhar was not going to let that one slide.
+March is, of course, women's history month, and Runolfsdottir Group was not going to let that one slide.
 On Thursday, there was an optional meeting that, had I more work to do, I probably would have politely tried to avoid, focused on celebrating the month.

 I've come a long way with regards to the whole "politics at work" thing -- yes, I wish communicating to people about my politics caused effective change, but I think we really tried that a bit too much with the social media and we should all dial back a bit ~~before we go insane as a society in such a way that normal people like me feel like we're in a zombie movie where we can't just behead our problems away due to the zombie class' elevated police state~~, but that's just my opinion.